WPML, qTranslate X or Polylang – The Three Most Popular Multilingual WordPress Plugins Compared (2019)

 - 23 Comments

-If you want to publish your content in more than one language, the most common way to do it is to create a multilingual website.
+If you want to publish your content in more than one language, the most common approach is to create a multilingual website.
 As you’d expect, WordPress boasts a number of excellent purpose-built multilingual/translation plugins to help with this.

 By the end of this comparison, you should have a good idea of what’s involved in creating a WordPress website with content in various languages, as well as what each of these three plugins has to offer, how they differ and which one best meets your needs.

-The Three Most Popular WordPress Multilingual Plugins: WPML, qTranslate X and Polylang
+The Three Most Popular WordPress Multilingual Plugins: WPML, qTranslate XT, and Polylang

-Before we really get into the details, here’s an overview of each (for the benefit of those who aren’t yet familiar with them):
+Before we really get into the details, for those who aren’t yet familiar with these plugins, here’s an overview of each:

 When using WPML to create a multilingual WordPress website, you can either provide the translated versions yourself or use WPML to put you in touch with translation services or freelance translators.
 You can then hire these translators to convert your content for you — all from within your WordPress dashboard.